-My name is Annette Kalczynska.
-My experience in International Education has been gained from working in both the public and private education sectors across VET and Higher Education in marketing, admissions, compliance, events, student engagement and student welfare.
-I am running my own business and I was a member of board of directors at Polish Club Ltd. My strong passion for International Education in Australia comes from experiencing being international student myself.
+Annette’s 12 years’ experience in International Education has been gained from working in both the public and private education sectors across VET and Higher Education in marketing, admissions, compliance, events, student engagement and student welfare.
+Her strong passion for International Education in Australia comes from experiencing being international student herself.

-My name is Petrina Hennessy and I am an experienced and versatile Counsellor with 10 years’ experience in a variety of counselling roles.
-I am a member of the Australian Counselling Association and the Mental Health Academy.
-My interest in understanding human evolution has taken me into interesting terrain both in Australia and overseas.
-I have worked in a diverse range of settings including the private and public sector as well as working with Native American tribes in America.
-I have a private practice in Bondi Junction where I see adults challenged with a multitude of issues and I am contracted to several International Colleges and Universities as a Welfare Counsellor.
-My journey has given me a great understanding of the psychological, spiritual and physical challenges people face in the world and especially for international students when studying in Australia.
-I have a clear understanding of the E.S.O.S framework and the National Code.
+Petrina is an experienced and versatile Counsellor with 10 years’ experience in a variety of counselling roles.
+She is a member of the Australian Counselling Association and the Mental Health Academy, with interest in understanding human evolution which has taken her into interesting terrain both in Australia and overseas.
+She worked in a diverse range of settings including the private and public sector as well as working with Native American tribes in America.
+Petrina runs private practice in Bondi Junction and works as a Welfare Counsellor at several International Colleges and Universities in Sydney.

-My name is Amy Choo, I have been a member and branch committee for ACTiveNSW since 2014.
-I was ACT/NSW Branch secretary for 4 years before taking up the position of Treasurer from 2018.
-My involvement in International Students’ arena has brought me to ISANA, an organisation that is very passionate to promote, advocate and facilitate professional in this industry with professional developments, forums, information exchange by working in partnership with stakeholder organisations including students, educational, government, business and community groups.
+Amy is a branch committee member since 2014.
+She took role of branch Secretary from 2014 to 2017, and Treasurer from 2018.
+Her involvement in International Students’ arena has brought me to ISANA, an organisation that is very passionate to promote, advocate and facilitate professional in this industry with professional developments, forums, information exchange by working in partnership with stakeholder organisations including students, educational, government, business and community groups.

-I am currently working as Marketing Coordinator at the International Education Unit of ACT Education and Training Directorate.
+She is currently working as Marketing Manager at the International Education Unit of ACT Education and Training Directorate.

 NSW Police in partnership with the Council of International Students Australia (CISA) completed a Study NSW co-funded Partner Project to create safety videos for international students studying in NSW.